 It’s true: It is natural for a person’s energy to decrease as they age.

 This isn’t a requirement though.
 You really can improve your energy and enjoy your golden years with an abundance of energy and vibrancy.

-11 Ways Seniors Can Boost Their Energy
+11 Ways To Boost Your Energy

 1. Drink Lots of Water

 Water is the essence of life.
 If you’re not drinking enough water, you should start with a journal.
 Studies show that 2% dehydration can lead to a 30% decrease in activity capacity.
 Try and drink two liters of water per day – keep a journal to track your progress.

 2. Walk or Hike More

 A 20 – 30-minute walk or hike will do you a world of good.
 If your activities remain stagnant, your energy levels will never increase.
 Walking will strengthen your leg muscles, add to your cardiovascular health and will help you maintain a healthy weight.

 It’s hard to sleep well at night sometimes, but it’s vital to your health and energy levels.
 There are many people who toss and turn all night, and they often end up suffering with low energy levels.

 You don’t want to have low energy levels.